Intended to be Amended

 Amendment XXVII ratified 1992

-We now have a major section of the Republican party who view the Constitution as a holy text written by all knowing, all seeing demigods who could divine the perfect set of laws for hundreds of years of technological, economical, and social changes.
+We now have a major section of the Republican party who view the Constitution as a holy text written by all-knowing, all-seeing demigods who could divine the perfect set of laws for hundreds of years of technological, economic, and social changes.

 To suggest changing the document now is seen as blasphemous by this group.
 How could we possibly know what is better for modern America than people who died hundreds of years ago?

-It wasn’t America’s first founding document, it was our mulligan.
+It wasn’t America’s first founding document.
+It was our mulligan.

 Only 39 people signed the Constitution.
 Most invited to participate didn’t believe in the process or the final document.